rah003/neat-jsonfn/README.md

 Changes
 -----------------
-1.0.5
+1.0.9 (snapshot)
+- #16 added support for excluding properties based on the parent name 1.0.8
+- #21 added support for adding properties based on the parent name
+- #17 support for renaming properties in generated json 1.0.7
+- skipped for no reason in particular (there's version of this library addopted and released by Magnolia that was released as 1.0.7)
+1.0.6
+- added support for expanding properties
+- #15 added support for custom inserts (by CedricReichenbach) 1.0.5
 - #12 added new function to retrieve child nodes optionaly in array ```childrenAsArray()```
 - #9 fixed issued with double escaping slashes depending on whether outputing JSON inside of JS string or not